 This method of transporting hydrogen gas is common practice in Australia.

-- Have an overall footprint of approximately half a hectare (5,000 square metres)
+The site has an overall footprint of approximately half a hectare (5,000 square metres).

 View some frequently asked questions.